Wonder Woman: Godwatch: Story

 Veronica Cale talks with her colleague and dearest friend Adrianna Anderson about Wonder Woman, and Veronica does not like the Amazon because to her Diana acts so morally superior, saying love heals all things.
 Adrianna is trying to make a machine named Cyberwalker work, but it has a big problem: after two minutes of functionality, the walker ceases to exist, getting lost in the neural dimension.
 Moments later, Veronica learns her daughter was victim of an horrendous, paranormal incident in Switzerland.
 Adrianna tries to calm Veronica down but then they face a mysterious pair of twins (Deimos and Phobos), and they want Veronica to read the mind of Wonder Woman to find the location of Themyscira in exchange for them reviving Isadore (Veronica's daughter).

 Using an innocent man as bait and throwing him in the cage of the Chimera captured by Diana herself a few hours before, Deimos and Phobos attract Diana into a trap.
 Adrianna took control of the Cyberwalker, but upon failing her task gets imprisoned in the system and is killed.
 Enraged and desperate, Veronica Cale swears revenge for all people involved.

 Veronica Cale successfully builds an AI based upon a piece of neural residue left by her friend Adrianna Anderson and the AI names itself Doctor Cyber.
-Diana is trying to convince Barbara Minerva to renounce to take part in an expedition to search about the myth of the African god Urzkartaga, but Barbara ignores her and iti s revealed that Veronica Cale is the one who finances the expedition and wants to turn Barbara into a demigod to get her daughter's soul back.
+Diana is trying to convince Barbara Minerva to renounce to take part in an expedition to search about the myth of the African god Urzkartaga, but Barbara ignores her and it is revealed that Veronica is financing the expedition and wants to turn Barbara into a demigod to get her daughter's soul back.

 Diana accepts that Barbara will go to the expedition and gives her a distress signal that will reach her from anywhere in the world.
 Barbara takes it and goes on, without anybody knowing Veronica ordered Doctor Cyber to infiltrate the device, breaking it.
 Veronica then orchestrates a series of events to take care of Diana and make sure she was nowhere near her friend: when she arrives to the jungle of Bwanda, she just find her device broken on the ground and her friend turned into a cannibalistic monster called the Cheetah.